multinormal/ddsm/README.md

 ## How to Obtain DDSM Radiologist Annotations and Metadata

-The DDSM radiologist annotations and metadata (which includes all information provided about the annotations in the `.OVERLAY` files, such as the type of abnormality and its subtlety) are made available via the `get_ddsm_groundtruth.m` MATLAB function.
-You can install this software as follows:

-1. Copy or move the file `get_ddsm_groundtruth.m` from the `dddm-software` directory to a directory in which you keep your MATLAB software (create such a directory if one does not exist).
-2. Start MATLAB.
-3. Add the directory into which you placed the `get_ddsm_groundtruth.m` file in step 1 to your MATLAB path (see [What Is the MATLAB Search Path?](http://uk.mathworks.com/help/MATLAB/MATLAB_env/what-is-the-MATLAB-search-path.html)).
-4. From the MATLAB command prompt, check that MATLAB can find the `get_ddsm_groundtruth.m` file by running `help get_ddsm_groundtruth`.
-MATLAB should print the documentation for the `get_ddsm_groundtruth` function.
 For this example, we will obtain the annotations and metadata for the file `A_1580_1.LEFT_MLO`.
 This mammogram was chosen because it is an example of a non-trivial mammogram: it has multiple abnormalities (boundaries) and one of those has a core annotation.
 You can obtain ground truth (annotations and metadata) for this file as follows:

 1. Using your FTP client (such as Windows Explorer), connect to the DDSM FTP server at `figment.csee.usf.edu`.
 If prompted, use the username “anonymous” and an empty password.